Actionable items to improve user retention

 -How long does it take to receive the value?

 -What could go wrong while users are moving toward their goal?

 5. The Joy factor

-What kind of feelings does your app generate in any micro interaction your users have with your site or app.
-This is one of the main questions we should strive to answer with addressing design, flow and functionality.
+What kind of feelings does your app generate in any micro-interaction your users have with your site or app.
+This is one of the main questions we should strive to answer by addressing design, flow, and functionality.
 Any item on any page of the app either adds to the overall experience or takes away from it.
-The combination of psychology of colors, copywriting, transitions between pages and a cohesive user experience that communicates the same theme and the same concept all contribute to the joy factor.
+The combination of the psychology of colors, copywriting, transitions between pages, and a cohesive user experience that communicates the same theme and the same concept all contribute to the joy factor.

-It is very common for product teams that work on the same products but different parts of the same product use different styles of copywriting, colors or different frame of mind in design.
+It is very common for product teams that work on the same products but different parts of the same product to use different styles of copywriting, colors, or different frames of mind in design.
 And it is the worst experience for users to notice the different divisions of your company's structure when using your product.

 6. Communicating with users

-In app communication is one of the most important factors of creating a product that is understandable, cohesive and makes users want to come back and use your product.
-And what I mean by the communication aspect of the product, is not only the copywriting but also the non written communication and what we are communicating between the lines and with the subconscious mind of the users.
-What do colors, icons, micro interactions communicate with users?
+In-app communication is one of the most important factors of creating a product that is understandable, cohesive, and makes users want to come back and use your product.
+And what I mean by the communication aspect of the product, is not only the copywriting but also the non-written communication and what we are communicating between the lines and with the subconscious mind of the users.
+What do colors, icons, micro-interactions communicate with users?
 Do they communicate the same concept and in the same tone?
 Do they create a seamless experience for users?
-How the micro interactions, design choices, the app speed and the copywriting make users feel?
+How do the micro-interactions, design choices, app speed, and copywriting make users feel?
 Do your users feel valued and appreciated in the app?
 Is the style of the copy used in the app suitable for the market you are serving?